elizabethwhalen/CISC480-Spring-2022/databaseConnectionExample/README.md

-# ben_web_app_test
+# databaseConnectionExample
 Description: Add, modify, and remove courses from the list below.
-Uses the "ben_web_app_test" test database on our Azure MySQL server "classy-schedule-server".
+Uses the "classy_schedule" test database on our Azure MySQL server "classy-schedule-server".

 ## Step one: Download